IcedLuau/PTFusion/README.md

 Piqued your interest?
 [Get going in minutes with our on-rails tutorial.](https://elttob.uk/Fusion/latest/tutorials)

+## Polytoria Specific

+PTFusion is a fork of Fusion with the most minimal tweaks to get it to run on Polytoria.
+Also, tweens are only linear.
+Technically you're not running 0.3 or 0.4, you're just running the latest build.
+Yay.

 ## License

 Fusion is licensed freely under MIT.
 Go do cool stuff with it, and if you feel